replicatedhq/replicated-docs/docs/intro-replicated.md

 Support teams can use Replicated features to more quickly diagnose and resolve application issues.
 For example:

+- Customize support bundles, which can be used to collect and analyze redacted information from the customer's cluster, environment, application instance, or other sources.
+See [About Preflights Checks and Support Bundles](/vendor/preflight-support-bundle-about).
 - Provision customer-representative environments with the compatibility matrix to recreate and diagnose issues.
 See [About the Compatiblity Matrix](/vendor/testing-about).
 - Understand the state of an instance with access to telemetry, including application health, current running versions, and infrastructure and cluster details.
 See [Customer Reporting](/vendor/customer-reporting).

-Additionally, Replicated maintains the Troubleshoot open source project, which provides the following features for reducing and resolving support issues:

-- _Preflight checks_ run before installation to verify that the customer environment meets application requirements.
-- _Support bundles_ collect and analyze redacted data from customer environments to diagnose application issues faster.

-For more information, see [About Preflights Checks and Support Bundles](/vendor/preflight-support-bundle-about).

 ## Vendor Platform Interfaces